 So far this year, we have also seen stock in the US appear at Target but only at stores in certain locations and they sold out as fast as ever, followed by sell-out drops at Walmart.
 We’ve also seen PS5 consoles appear at Best Buy and GameStop, and – in better news – stock didn’t disappear within a few seconds mainly due to changes to the ordering process to stop bots securing consoles.

-We’re bringing you the latest updates and the best PS5 stock links so you have a chance to buy a console if you haven’t already.
-And, if you have got the console we also have links to accessories and PS5 games.
+We’re checking retailers regularly to bring you the best PS5 stock links so you have a chance to buy a console if you haven’t already.
+And, if you have got the console we also have links to PS5 accessories and PS5 games.

 Remember there are two consoles, the standard edition and the digital; the PS5 Digital Edition doesn’t have a disc drive to play physical copies of the games.